intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 }
 ```

-Lastly, we will need to create an Agent that used the sequencer, monitor, and driver.
-Basically, we just need to instantiate it by extending Agent class.
+Lastly, we will need to create an Agent that instantiate the `Sequencer`, `Monitor`, and `Driver`.
+Basically, we just need to instantiate it by extending `Agent` class.

 ```dart
 class MyAgent extends Agent {